Three Little Chickpeas

 Recipe features

-• It’s vegan, gluten-free, and budget-friendly.
+• It's vegan, gluten-free, dairy-free, and plant-based!

 Ingredient notes and substitutions